boazbk/crypto/lec_11_concrete_pkc.md

 > # {.remark title="Note on $n$ bits vs a number $n$" #smallvsbigrem}
 One aspect that is often confusing in number-theoretic based cryptography, is that one needs to always keep track whether we are talking about "big" numbers or "small" numbers.
 In many cases in crypto, we use $n$ to talk about our key size or security parameter, in which case we think of $n$ as a "small" number of size $100-1000$ or so.
 However, when we work with $\Z^*_m$ we often think of $m$ as a  "big" number having about $100-1000$ _digits_; that is $m$ would be roughly $2^{100}$ to $2^{1000}$ or so.
 I will try to reserve the notation $n$ for "small" numbers but may sometimes forget to do so, and other descriptions of RSA etc.. often use $n$ for "big" numbers.
 It is important that whenever you see a number $x$, you make sure you have a sense whether it is a "small" number (in which case $poly(x)$ time is considered efficient) or whether it is a "large" number (in which case only $poly(log(x))$ time would be considered efficient).

+> # {.remark title="The number $m$ vs the message $m$" #numbermvsmessage}
+In much of this course we use $m$ to denote a string which is our plaintext message to be encrypted or authenticated.
+In the context of integer factoring, it is convenient to use $m=pq$ as the composite number that is to be factored.
+To keep things interesting (or more honestly, because I keep running out of letters) in this lecture we will have both usages of $m$ (though hopefully not in the same theorem or definition!).
+When we talk about factoring, RSA, and Rabin, then we will use $m$ as the composite number, while in the context of the abstract trapdoor-permutation based encryption and signatures we will use $m$ for the message.
+When you see an instance of $m$, make sure you understand what  is its usage.

 ### Primaliy testing